 6. Storage and Shelf Life

-- Refrigeration without freezing is the standard guidance for most reconstituted peptides.
-Some research protocols freeze reconstituted peptides successfully -- defer to the specific guidance that came with your product.
+• Refrigeration without freezing is common for many reconstituted products, but storage is product-specific.
+Defer to the specific guidance that came with your product.

-- Inspect before each use.
-The solution should remain clear and colourless.
-If it becomes cloudy, changes colour, or develops visible particles, discard it.
+• Inspect before each use.
+The solution should continue to match the appearance described in the product instructions.
+If it becomes unexpectedly cloudy, changes colour, or develops visible particles, do not use it; contact your prescriber, pharmacist, or supplier.

 Storing unreconstituted peptides